SeniorMatt/matthew-s-nixos/readme.md

 ```
 git clone https://github.com/SeniorMatt/Matthew-s-NixOS.git && mv ~/Matthew-s-NixOS/* ./ && mv Matthew-s-NixOS/.git ./ && rm -fr ~/Matthew-s-NixOS/ && sudo chown -R matthew:users ~/matthew-s-nixos/ && sudo ln -s ~/matthew-s-nixos /etc/nixos
 ```
+    Also, don't forget to remove `hardware-configuration.nix` and replace it with your own.
+Now I have command to do that inside installation guide.

 # Usage
 You can use different attributes to switch between different DE's / WM's: